-Use the Orchid Core VMS server locale list to select the language.
-Available selections include the following: de (German), en (English), es (Spanish), fr (French), it (Italian), nl (Dutch), pt (Portuguese), and ru (Russian).
+11. Use the Orchid Core VMS server locale list to select the language.
+Available selections include the following: de (German), en (English), es (Spanish), fr (French), it (Italian), nl

+(Dutch), pt (Portuguese), and ru (Russian).
 Use the up and down arrow keys to highlight your selection.
 Then use the Tab key to highlight Ok, then press Enter.

-- 13. The installation will complete automatically without any additional prompts.
-This process may take a few minutes (and perhaps longer if the optimization process was selected).
+The installation will complete automatically without any additional prompts.
+This process may take a few minutes.

 The Orchid Core VMS services start automatically once the package installation is done, after which you can access the Orchid Core VMS user interface in your web browser.
-(Please refer to the Sign in topic in the Orchid Core VMS Administrator Guide for more details.) - 14.
-You can automatically launch a browser to Orchid Core VMS using the link installed on your server: - a.
+(Please refer to the Sign in topic in the Orchid Core VMS Administrator Guide for more details.)

+- 12. You can automatically launch a browser to Orchid Core VMS using the link installed on your server: - a.
 Click on the Applications icon in the lower-left corner of the screen. - b.
 Click the Orchid Core VMS icon listed under Applications.
 (If you don't see it, use the Search box and type Orchid.)